acarmi/LatexColab/README.md

   <p><em>Click any image to view full size</em></p>
 </div>

+## Overview

+LatexColab is a powerful tool that enables real-time collaboration with AI reasoning agents directly in your LaTeX documents.
+It maintains bidirectional synchronization between your local LaTeX files and Overleaf repositories, ensuring your work is always backed up and available.

 ## Features

 - 🧠 **In-document AI collaboration**: Interact with AI models (Claude, GPT-4, etc.) directly from your LaTeX documents